The Best Cannabis Grow Lights for Your Home Grow

 Use The Right Amount of Light For Your Plants

-If you want to get big, healthy yields, you'll need to use the right number of lights for the plants you're cultivating.
+If you want to get big, healthy yields, you'll need to use the correct number of lights for the plants you're cultivating.

-If you're using too few for your grow, the plants won't receive the proper light intensity, and their growth will suffer.
+If you use too few for your grow, the plants will not receive the proper light intensity, and their growth will suffer.

 Generally speaking, your grow lights should produce 400-600W per m².